RayyanZahid/RayyanZahid.github.io/_posts/2020-8-26-course-computational-agent-based-modeling.md

 Historically we have used two ways to build our scientific understanding of the world: induction and deduction.

-#### Induction, deduction & the third new science
+#### Induction, deduction & the third new way of science

 Induction is when we infer from data sets to come up with a general theory.
 Deduction is when we argue from first principles to get to a general theory.
-However, in the last few decades, a third new way of science has emerged, simulation or generative.
+However, in the last few decades, a third new way of science has emerged, simulation or generative reasoning.

 Axelrod in 1997 argued in his paper "Advancing the Art of Simulation in the Social Sciences" that simulation is a third way of science.
 In simplified terms, this new way of science, just like in deduction, we argue from first principles but instead of coming up with a general theory, we creates sets of datasets from the principles.
 We then use induction to infer from the dataset a general theory.
 We call this simulation or generative reasoning.